Peak Hurricane Season: 9 Tactical Steps to Preparedness

 • Bi-directional communication with employees (email, text, phone, push, etc.)

-• Store critical documents, plans, trainings, resources, etc.
+• Store critical documents, plans, training, resources, etc.

 • Social media is important in keeping your network up to date